michalpokusa/django-extended-makemessages/README.md

   --sort-output         Generate sorted output.
   --sort-by-file        Sort output by file location.
   --detect-aliases      Detect gettext functions aliases in the project and add them as keywords to xgettext command.
+  --show-untranslated   Show number of untranslated messages and, in more verbose mode, their location in .po files.
   --keep-header         Keep the header of the .po file exactly the same as it was before the command was run.
 Do nothing
                         if the .po file does not exist.
   --no-flags            Don't write '#, flags' lines.